Nora Aunor facts for kids

 In June 2022, Nora Aunor and seven other illustrious figures in Philippine culture and arts received the National Artist of the Philippines awards.
 The announcement of new National Artists was made through Proclamation 1390 inked by President Rodrigo Duterte.
 The award was given to Aunor, Marilou Diaz-Abaya, and Ricardo Lee (Film and Broadcast Arts); Tony Mabesa (Theater); Agnes Locsin (Dance); Fides Cuyugan-Asensio (Music); Salvacion Lim-Higgins (Design); and Gemino Abad (Literature).
 Diaz-Abaya, Mabesa and Lim-Higgins were posthumously bestowed as National Artists.

-In March 2023, Aunor filmed Pieta, a drama-thriller which reunited Aunor with director Adolfo Alix Jr. and actors Bembol Roco, Gina Alajar, and Jaclyn Jose.
-In the film, Aunor plays a mother who is going blind and suffering from early-onset Alzheimer's when she meets her son who just got out of prison after 25 years.
+In 2023, Aunor starred in Pieta, a drama-thriller which reunited Aunor with director Adolfo Alix Jr. and actors Bembol Roco, Gina Alajar, and Jaclyn Jose.
+In the film, Aunor played a mother who is going blind and suffering from early-onset Alzheimer's when she meets her son who just got out of prison after 25 years.
 Actor Alfred Vargas, who produced the film, played the son who is trying to reconcile with his past.

 Legacy